Assistant ProfessorHDFS Faculty

 Office: SEA 2.458

 Lab: SEA 2.432

-Research Areasadult development and aging, interpersonal relationships, parenting and caregiving
+Research Areasadult development and aging, health and biobehavioral processes, interpersonal relationships, parenting and caregiving

 LinksThe Daily Living Project

 Marci Gleason’s research focuses on how transitions or stressful contexts influence both individual and relationship processes.
 Currently she is investigating the role of social support in regulating emotion, health, and relationship functioning as couples become first time parents.
 Other topics of interest to her are: 1) how family togetherness influences important couple and parenting outcomes, 2) how pathological personality traits present in older adults, 3) the influence of personality disorders on health and relationship functioning as individuals age, and 4) how intensive longitudinal designs can be used to better understand both between- and within-person processes.

 Gleason, M. E. J. & Iida, M. (2014).
 Social support.
 In J. Simpson and J. Dovidio (eds.), APA Handbook of Personality and Social Psychology, Volume 2: Interpersonal Relationships and Group Processes